Free COVID-19 testing in the Valley this week

-The Central Shenandoah district will hold three free COVID-19 testing events in and around the Valley this week.
+The Central Shenandoah district will hold five free COVID-19 testing events in and around the Valley this week.

-Preference for all testing events are given to those who are experiencing symptoms of COVID-19 and/or are a close contact to a known COVID-19 case.
+Preference for three of five testing events are given to those who are experiencing symptoms of COVID-19 and/or are a close contact to a known COVID-19 case.

-On Tuesday, testing will be held from 9 a.m. to noon at Kate Collins Middle School in Waynesboro.
-No appointment or insurance is needed.
-For questions on Tuesday's testing in Waynesboro, call (540) 949-0137.

 On Thursday, testing will be held in Rockbridge from 7:30 to 10:30 a.m. at the Rockbridge Regional Communication Center.
 No appointment is needed.